allanlimo02/Rubis-Event-App/README.md

-# Rubis Fast Food Stores App
+# Rubis Event App
-This is a food order mobile app.
-Where a user has several Restaurants to choose from and each restaurants has their own unique Menus
+This is a Event searching mobile app.
+Where a user has several Events to choose from as per their preferred location

 ----
 ## Author
 * ALLAN LIMO
 ----
 # Getting Started